 Spring has officially sprung and it’s nice to be able to get out in the garden once again, and the best thing any pet owner can do is to be educated on potential garden dangers, as some of the plants and products we commonly use in our garden can be very toxic to animals.

-1.Plants and bulbs The spring bulbs of tulips and daffodils are particularly toxic to dogs and cats; although all parts of the plant are toxic, it is the bulbs that actually contain the most toxins, so be extra vigilant and make sure you dog isn’t digging up bulbs in the garden.
+The spring bulbs of tulips and daffodils are particularly toxic to dogs and cats; although all parts of the plant are toxic, it is the bulbs that actually contain the most toxins, so be extra vigilant and make sure you dog isn’t digging up bulbs in the garden.
 Lilies can also pose a hazard and are particularly toxic to cats, with some species worse than others.
 The more dangerous varieties are true lilies and these include Tiger, Day, Asiatic, Easter and Japanese Show, and if digested can result in kidney failure.
-Two other plants to be aware of are the spring Crocus and Lily Of The Valley, if your pet is seen chewing or digesting any of the above and shows symptoms of excessive drooling, vomiting, diarrhoea or respiratory problems, we recommend seeking veterinary care immediately.

 Whilst most are not very toxic, resulting in minor gastrointestinal irritation when consumed, some can be fatal without treatment.
 Here are a few common ones to be aware of so you know what to look out for:

-Most slug pellets containing the chemical metaldehyde are toxic to pets, they are often blue or green in colour, take great care if using these keeping pets away from areas where they are used and stored.
+Most slug pellets containing the chemical metaldehyde are toxic to pets, so take great care if using these keeping pets away from areas where they are used and stored.
 There are pellets which are pet friendly or you could consider using a barrier or trap control product instead.

 Cocoa shell mulch is also to be avoided if you have a dog, they are attracted by the smell but it contains theobromine a very poisonous substance, as a result it is safer to use an alternative such as tree bark.